Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Why do human beings do the things they do?
 How is it that one person will sacrifice his own life for another, while another will go out of their way to hurt someone for seemingly no reason at all?
 What creates a Charles Manson or a Nelson Mandela?
-What is the force that drives and shapes all of our emotions, actions, qualities of life, and, ultimately, our destinies?
+What is the force that drives and shapes all of our emotions, actions, qualities of life, and ultimately, our destinies?

-While each human being is unique and is shaped by their individual life’s events and corresponding emotions, we also share nervous systems that function in the same way.
-There are also six fundamental needs that everyone has in common, and all behavior is simply an attempt to meet those six needs.
-And the means by which people meet these six human needs are unlimited; we seek to find fulfillment through our relationships, careers, personal interests and more.
+While each human being is unique and is shaped by their individual life’s events and corresponding emotions, we also share behavioral systems that generally function in the same way.
+On top of this, there are also 6 human needs that everyone has in common, and all behavior is simply an attempt to meet those fundamental needs.
+And the means by which people choose to meet these six human needs are unlimited; we seek to find fulfillment through our relationships, careers, personal interests and more.

 1. Certainty: assurance you can avoid pain and gain pleasure